Natural Gas Laws and Incentives in Indiana

 Idle Reduction and Natural Gas Vehicle (NGV) Weight Exemption

-Any motor vehicle equipped with an auxiliary power unit or other idle reduction technology may exceed the gross, single axle, tandem axle, or bridge formula weight limits by up to 400 pounds to compensate for the added weight of the idle reduction technology.
-Any NGV may exceed the limits by up to 2,000 pounds.
+Any motor vehicle equipped with an auxiliary power unit or other idle reduction technology may exceed the gross, single axle, tandem axle, or bridge formula weight limits by up to 400 pounds (lbs.) to compensate for the added weight of the idle reduction technology.
+Any NGV may exceed the limits by up to 2,000 lbs.
 (Reference Indiana Code 9-20-4-1)

 Medium- and Heavy-Duty Grant Program